SuperDev-Hub/sql-task/README.md

 Database.py is connect my sql and create tables

-each task i sdonein different files
+each task is done in different files